 Even side characters such as the Mother superior of the abbey (played by Lynnette Gaza) were just as cold and terrifying as the main Antagonist itself.

 Now I love The Conjuring Universe.
 Its concepts and core characters inspired me to take a second look at the horror genre.
-However, despite my admiration for the universe, The Nun, sadly, felt like a forgettable filler episode on a TV show.
+However, despite my admiration for the universe, The Nun, sadly, felt like a forgettable filler episode on a good TV show.

 However, the one unforgivable sin the Nun commits is its convenient throw away of logic to push its plot.
-I mean, after several encounters with a demonic entity, the last thing anyone would do be split-up.
+I mean, after several encounters with a demonic entity, the last thing anyone would do be split up.
 And yet on multiple occasions, the characters decide to go off on their own.

-The Nun is an OK film that connects the dots between all movies in the Conjuring Universe.
+The Nun is an OK film that connects the dots between all movies in The Conjuring Universe.
 And though the concept and performances were excellent, the movie’s execution could, and should have been better.